scottfr/SystemsBook/Learning/learning.md

 Ludwig von Bertalanffy first proposed, in 1937, that the same basic structures operated across all disciplines, and if one learned how these structures operated one could transfer much of their learning from one discipline to another.{Davidson, Mark.
 1983.
 Uncommon Sense: The Life and Thought of Ludwig von Bertalanffy.
 J.P.
 Tarcher, Inc. http://www.amazon.com/Uncommon-Sense-Thought-Bertalanffy-1901-1972/dp/087477165X/} When moving from one discipline to another, one would simply have to learn the structures that were operating, and the labels on the elements of the structures.
 On first reading this may seem most profound, or maybe even preposterous.
 However, if you think about it, maybe there is some truth to it after all.

-We're not simply asking you to believe the previous statement because haven't you already demonstrated it to yourself with the first three models you created?
+We're not simply asking you to believe the previous statement because haven't you already demonstrated it to yourself with the first three models you worked with and created?
 This continued learning experience is expected to reinforce the sensibility of the statement from your own perspective.

 The next model will give you a better sense of the detail associated with the unexpected unfolding of the future.